Code-Institute-Submissions/P4-Sports-Expert/README.md

 - Acceptance criteria 7: Footer to be added to base.html with social link icons and name of author and year of creation

-This milestone was centered around U/X design with acceptance criterias broken down by different site pages
+This milestone was centred around U/X design with acceptance criteria broken down by different site pages

 #### **EPIC: User Functionality [#Milestone 8](https://github.com/seanj06/P4-Sports-Expert/milestone/3?closed=1)

-This milestone included 3 user stories which centered around users being able to create an account and comment/ create blog posts.
+This milestone included 3 user stories which centred around users being able to create an account and comment/ create blog posts.

 #### **Backlog [#Milestone 9](https://github.com/seanj06/P4-Sports-Expert/milestone/6)**